 - Russian and German Studies

 - Korean Studies

 Mizzou International Facts

-- MU welcomes nearly 3,000 international students and more than 900 international scholars each year from more than 100 countries.
+- MU welcomes over 2,000 international students and more than 900 international scholars each year from more than 100 countries.

 - More than half of MU’s international students hail from China, India and South Korea.